jovanaescobar/GIPHY-HW6/README.md

 GIPHY API ASSIGNMENT

-- Utilizing the Giphy Api - this is an interactive site where you can select from the premade button options displayed, or create your own buttons that populate gif's.
+- Utilizing the Giphy API - this is an interactive site where you can select from the premade button options displayed, or create your own buttons that populate gif's.

 - Each button listed is related to a cartoon from the 90's - 2000's that will populate GIF's associated to the cartoon/word in the button, along with that image rating.